0xKheops/webmail4dev/README.md

 ### For Windows

 [os-service](https://github.com/stephenwvickers/node-os-service) dependency compiles C++ code during install using [node-gyp](https://www.npmjs.com/package/node-gyp), which requires python to be installed and it's path to be registered in the node environment.
-The easiest way to meet these requirements is to install windows-build-tools.
+The easiest way to meet these requirements on windows is to install windows-build-tools.

 ```bash
 # FOR WINDOWS ONLY